 Jesus Is the Meaning of Life and History

 Around the Christmas tree, the torn wrapping paper has been discarded, replaced by Lego sets in various stages of building.
-Baby Jesus rests in His manger, the Advent wreath candles have been replaced with red (it's not the liturgical color white, but it's all I could find) and the Christ Candle rests in the middle of the wreath.
+Baby Jesus rests in His manger, the Advent wreath candles have been replaced with red (it’s not the liturgical color white, but I love the festive Christmas red) and the Christ Candle rests in the middle of the wreath.
 I’m home for Christmas after two weeks in Cleveland for open heart surgery.
 Thank you for all the prayers.
 I’m recovering slowly but well.
 The transition has been very smooth, with my husband Dave taking over all the Christmas preparations and household duties, and members of my family and friends helping in all sorts of ways.

 On an even larger scale is the impact Christ’s Birth has had on the world.
 Time is forever changed because the Son of God became man.
 History is divided into B.C., “Before Christ” and A.D., Anno Domini, the Year of our Lord.
 Pope Francis’s sermon this Christmas Eve speaks of this impact (emphasis mine):